True Blue (Madonna song): Official

-Screenshot of the official "True Blue" video, showing Madonna driving a Thunderbird convertible with her girlfriends in the back.
+The "True Blue" video shows Madonna driving a Thunderbird convertible with her girlfriends in the back.

 The official music video for "True Blue" was directed by James Foley, with whom Madonna had worked on "Live to Tell" and "Papa Don't Preach", and aired outside of the United States.
 Crew included Robert Colesberry and David Massar in production, while Michael Ballhaus was in charge of cinematography.
 For the visual, Madonna adopted a new leaner look; she hired a personal trainer to assist her in a "relentless exercise program".
 The video shows her on an all-blue set, which includes a 1950s-style diner and a white Thunderbird convertible.
 She dons a Marlene Stewart-created ensemble consisting of black ankle-length tights and blue poodle skirt.
 Stylist Victor Vídal came up with the Elvis Presley-like hairdo the singer wears on the video; "I told her about this vision I had of her.
 I wanted to bleach her hair almost white and cut it short.
 She thought for a moment, said yes, picked up a magazine and never looked up until I was finished", Vídal recalled.
 Actress Debi Mazar and dancer Erika Belle appear as the singer's girlfriends.
 In one scene, Madonna sits on the Thunderbird and "campily" pretends to drive it, while Mazar and Belle dance behind her.

-In the UK, "True Blue" premiered on October 2, 1986 on television program Top of the Pops.
+In the UK, "True Blue" premiered on October 2, 1986, on television program Top of the Pops.
 Nine days later, it aired on the rest of Europe.
 Upon release, the staff of British magazine Record Mirror compared the video's aesthetic to that of American television series Happy Days, and said it was as "cute as a choc bar commercial".
 Mark Elliott noted that, following the controversy "Papa Don't Preach" and its video had caused, "True Blue" was "nothing [that would] worry the parents, which was probably something of a relief to record company executives".
 Matthew Rettenmund gave a mixed review of the visual; he deemed it cute but pointed out the singer looked "bothered at having to do it".
 It is one of Madonna's most underrated music videos according to VH1's Christopher Rosa.
 Louis Virtel from The Backlot ranked it as the singer's 46th greatest video.
 By contrast, Vultures Justin Ravitz named it one of her five worst.
 "True Blue" can be found on Madonna's 2009 video compilation Celebration: The Video Collection.